opengeogroep/AERIUS-QGIS-plugins/ImaerWriter/help/source/usage.rst

 Using your gml
 --------------
-The IMAER gml you created can be imported by the IMAER Calculator (https://calculator.aerius.nl/calculator/) when containing less then 100 Emission Sources.
+The IMAER gml you created can be imported in AERIUS Calculator or AERIUS Connect (API).
+See https://www.aerius.nl for more details.

-If your gml contains more than 100 Emission sources you'll have to use the IMAER Connect calculation service.
-This service is accessible via an API documented at https://www.aerius.nl/nl/factsheets/api-voor-aerius-calculator/ .